julianjca/juliancanderson.com/content/blog/bookshelf/index.md

 ---

 ## Currently reading
-- The Courage to be Disliked
 - Skin in The Game
 - Tools of Titans
+- How to Take Smart Notes
+- How to Read a book

 ## Read
+- The Courage to be Disliked `5/5`
 - Unshakable `3/5`
 - The Subtle Art of Not Giving a F*ck  `3/5`
 - The War of Art `5/5`